kubernetes/enhancements/keps/sig-ui/20190205-add-plugin-support-to-dashboard.md

 <!-- This is where we get down to the nitty gritty of what the proposal actually is. -->

-Proposed approach:
+The plugin mechanism will comprise of largely of backend resources and frontend abstration that will help 3rd party developers to write plugins independently and register them with the dashboard.

+Following are the major areas of focus:
+#### How can a plugin be registered?
+- Plugin Discovery
+  - A new kind called `Plugin` should be introduced which MUST have a property specifying the location of the plugin bundle.
+  - It will be the responsibility of a custom controller to fetch the plugin bundle and make it accessible for the dashboard.
+    - The dashboard can query the `Plugin` resource for list of installed plugins.
+- Plugin Management
+  - The plugins can be added, updated or removed just like any other kubernetes resource.
+  - It will be the responsibility of the custom controller to maintain the desired state of the plugins.
+- Plugin Versioning
-- Define an interface for the plugin to register itself with the dashboard which the plugin should implement.
+  - The plugin bundle location property can be used to specify the version of the plugin to be used.
-  - Something like a `PluginService` instance can expose dashboard utilities to the plugin.
-- Generate and distribute the plugin bundle.
-- Mount the generated plugin bundle on demand in a dashboard view.

-How can a plugin be registered?
+#### How can a plugin connect to K8s API server?
-  - The dashboard could periodically scan `plugins` directory mounted into the pod for `YAMLs`, if there is a new plugin, register it with the dashboard.
+- A `K8sAPIClient` interface will be exposed via the Angular Plugin Module for the custom plugin to use and make calls to the K8s API server.

-How can a plugin connect to external APIs?
+#### How can a plugin connect to external APIs?
-- `HttpClient` can be exposed via the `PluginService` instance for the plugin to use and make network calls.
+- An `HttpClient` interface will be exposed via the Angular Plugin Module for the custom plugin to use and make network calls.
-- CORS requests should be properly handled here.
+- The requests made through this client will be proxied via a backend server so that CORS issue can be avoided and request/response transformation can be done if required.

-How can a plugin connect to a Go binary?
+#### How can a plugin connect to a Go binary?
-- [Needs more thought]
+- Inside the `Plugin` kind it can be defined whether the plugin requires its own backend server.
+If yes, then deployment of the backend from an image can be specified along with the necessary configurations.

+#### How will a 3rd party developer write the plugin?
+A developer will be able to write the plugin just like any other Angular application.
+The source code must be compiled and bundled into a file.

+#### How will the Angular app mount these plugins?
+The Dashboard will use `SystemJS` to pick the plugins up and mount them at runtime using the `NgModuleFactory`.

 <!-- ### User Stories [optional] -->